sdcote/coyote/CoyoteMC/README.md

 The goal is to enable the collection of the metrics and data which represent actual operation in a browser, not just page download times which can be misleading particularly when many resources are required to be downloaded and processed along with any AJAX-style calls a page may require to be completely rendered.
 This allows for the collection of metrics which most accurately represents user experience.

 ## OpenMetrics
-This project support the [OpenMetrics](https://openmetrics.io/) text format.
+This project supports the [OpenMetrics](https://openmetrics.io/) text format.
 Metrics can be exposed via web services, written to a file or pushed to an external web service.
 The initial goal is to support the popular [Prometheus](https://prometheus.io/) time series database along with it internal [AlertManager](https://prometheus.io/docs/alerting/alertmanager/) and the well-known [Grafana](https://grafana.com/) open-source dashboard system.
 There are many examples of installing a fully operational, production-ready monitoring system in a few minutes using both products.
 Combined with CoyoteCM, it is possible to begin detailed monitoring of your systems in literally under an hour.

 ## Metric Format
 CoyoteDX is a record-based processing system.
 Each record contains a set to key-value pairs which are processed by multiple components in a pipeline.
 Each record is expected to have a unique name so it is unambiguously addressable and each value is expected to have a single primitive type, including a character string.